GaiaGhirardi/gaiaghirardi.github.io/_pages/about.md

 In my PhD project, I study **how genes and environment interact in shaping social inequality in educational attainment**.
 Using decades of sociological theories and knowledge, in my PhD I investigate educational inequalities including **genetics data**.

-Overall, my research aims to understand the *reproduction of social inequality* on various socio-demographic and health outcomes.
-I first focused on the role of childcare arrangements in social inequalities in children's competencies.
-Then, going a step further, I start investigating how family socioeconomic status mediates genetic associations on different outcomes, such as educational attainment.
+My research aims to understand the *reproduction of social inequality* on various socio-demographic and health outcomes.
+Specifically, I investigate 1) the role of childcare arrangements and parenting in social inequalities in children's competencies, and 2) how family socioeconomic status mediates genetic associations on different outcomes, such as educational attainment.

 ---